 When I came here and saw the relationship that the United Church of Christ and the United Evangelical Church of Puerto Rico had, I felt that I belonged to something that was not only brave but a gift that gives meaning to my life and to my ministry.

-Candita Bauzá-Mattos, first Hispanic woman to graduate from the Evangelical Seminary of Puerto Rico, and first ordained in the Evangelical United Church of Puerto Rico, is the coordinator and consultant of the Council of Hispanic Ministries of the United Church of Christ.
+Candita Bauza-Mattos is the first Hispanic woman to graduate from the Evangelical Seminary of Puerto Rico and the first woman ordained in the Evangelical United Church of Puerto Rico.

 In responding to community issues and to individuals in her church, this community healer and reconciler has learned to make space for God.
 She first asks, What is missing that I am called of God to make present?
 “I'm not trying to bring God to people, I'm trying to surface what I know is already there.”